Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: Training and Implementation Details

-We employed a similar training procedure for the 3 DNNs, to allow a fair comparison.
-It started from a random parameter initialization.
-The chosen optimizer was stochastic gradient descent, using momentum of 0.99, and a mini-batch of 10 images.
+We employed a similar classification training procedure for all DNNs, to allow a fairer comparison.
+All networks were randomly initialized with standard PyTorch initialization procedures.
+Please refer to Appendix \ref{TransferLearning} for the reasons why we did not use transfer learning.
+The chosen optimizer was stochastic gradient descent, using momentum of 0.99, and a mini-batch of 10 to 16 images.
+Only the ISNet Grad*Input in COVID-19 detection used 0.9 momentum, as it could to some extent improve the model's problematic loss convergence.
 We employed gradient clipping to limit gradient norm to 1, making the training procedure more stable.
-Learning rate was set to 10$^{-3}$.
-For the COVID-19 detection task we utilized cross-entropy as the classification loss, and for facial attribute estimation we used binary cross-entropy, as it is a multi-label problem.
-The network later evaluated on the test dataset is the one achieving the best validation performance during training.
-We trained all DNNs for 48 epochs in COVID-19 detection.
-We used 144 epochs for the ISNet in facial attribute estimation, but in this task we trained the alternative methodologies for 96 epochs, because they were already showing overfitting at that point.
+The learning rate was set to 10$^{-3}$.
+In COVID-19 detection, TB detection and dog breed classification, we utilized cross-entropy as the classification loss, and for facial attribute estimation we used binary cross-entropy, as it is a multi-label problem.
+The network later evaluated on the test dataset is the one achieving the best hold-out validation performance during training.
+We trained all DNNs for 48 epochs in COVID-19 detection, and 96 in TB detection.
+We used 144 epochs for the ISNet in facial attribute estimation, but in this task, we trained the alternative methodologies for 96 epochs, because they were already showing overfitting at that point.
+All DNNs were trained for 200 epochs for dog breed classification.
 The classification thresholds for facial attribute estimation were chosen to maximize validation maF1 in the trained DNNs.
+We could have used the same procedure to find a decision threshold in TB classification, as it is a binary classification problem.
+However, in preliminary tests we discovered that this methodology could make results in the o.o.d. test dataset worse and more unpredictable.
+Therefore, we decided to just select the output neuron with the highest activation as the winning one (i.e., employing the standard threshold of 0.5 after softmax activation).
+To produce the classification labels, we considered normal as class 0, pneumonia as class 1, and COVID-19 as class 2.
+In TB detection, class 0 is normal, and class 1 is tuberculosis.
+In facial attribute estimation, class 0 is rosy cheeks, class 1 high cheekbones, and class 2 smiling.
+In Stanford Dogs, the class order is Pekingese, Tibetan Mastiff and Pug.